hyperbolts/eslint-config-hyperbolts/README.md

 ESLint sharable config used by HyperBolts projects.

 ## Installation
-Install the packages globally:
+1. Install the packages globally:

 ```
 npm install -g eslint eslint-config-hyperbolts
 ```

-Then create a file named `.eslintrc` at the root of your project, contaning:
+2. Create a file named `.eslintrc` at the root of your project:

 ```
 {